CireTheBoos/project/README.md

 ![tetra_screenshot](./tetra_screenshot.png)

 Features :
 - **Memos** : See inside "tetra/memos" for all my vulkan notes.
-I try understanding deeply every concepts.
+I try to understand deeply every concepts.
 - Basic per triangle rendering (currently using geometry shader but I will change that for duplicate vertices and `gl_VertexID / 3` trick).
 - Controls camera + ZQSD + Shift + Space (camera lacks a bit of fluidity).
 - Resizable window.